Set up Migrate to Containers

-Before you begin migrating, set up Migrate for Anthos and GKE by creating the processing cluster that you use to perform migrations, and then install Migrate for Anthos and GKE on the cluster.
+Before you begin migrating, set up Migrate to Containers by creating the processing cluster that you use to perform migrations, and then install Migrate to Containers on the cluster.

 Choose the type of processing cluster

 The type of processing cluster depends on the source platform and the type of application that you are migrating, as shown in the following table.

 ||* Requires Migrate for Compute Engine version 4.11.|